dontcallmedom/metaviewport-parser/README.md

 # Meta viewport parser

-This library uses the algorithm described in the [W3C CSS Device Adaption specification](http://dev.w3.org/csswg/css-device-adapt/#viewport-meta) to parse and interpret the content of a meta viewport declaration.
+This library uses the algorithm described in the [CSS Viewport Module](https://drafts.csswg.org/css-viewport/#viewport-meta) to parse and interpret the content of a meta viewport declaration.

 ## Attribute parser

-The function parseMetaViewPortContent() takes the content of the `content` attribute of a meta viewport declaration, and parses it into an object separating valid properties (key `validProperties`), unknown properties (key `unknownProperties`), and known properties with invalid values (key `invalidValues`).
+The function `parseMetaViewPortContent()` takes the content of the `content` attribute of a meta viewport declaration, and parses it into an object separating valid properties (key `validProperties`), unknown properties (key `unknownProperties`), and known properties with invalid values (key `invalidValues`).

 ```html
 <meta name=viewport content="width=device-width">